GreedyGame/greedygame-docs/docs/ios.md

 ### **Rendering Native Ads**

-To render Native Ads set the the `NativeAdView` class in  any of the view in Viewcontroller in which you want to show Native Ads.
+To render Native Ads set the the `NativeAdView` class in  any of the view in ViewController in which you want to show Native Ads.

 ```Swift tab=
   let nativeAdView = NativeAdView(frame: <View Size>)